Cassa-sys/CSC325ClassProject/user_personas/developer.md

 # Developer

-Jace Higdon

 ## Role in the project

 The team members responsible for designing, coding, and maintaining the software

 ## Demographics

-- Literally just me...
+- Sophomore computer science major in college looking for a job

-## Goals / Motivations
+## Goals and motivations

-- Easily Maintable Code
+- Easily Maintainable Code
-- Being able to impress others with their code
+- Ability to impress others with their code
+- Getting a job

-## Pain Points
+## Pain points

 - Efficiency - How to meet the [End User]'s expectation?
-- Maintainability - How easy is the codebase to maintain?
+- Maintainability - Preferably easy to maintain the codebase.

-## How do they interact with the Program?
+## How do they interact with the program?

-- The developers are the ones who work on the website.
+- The developers develop the website.